CQCM Artistic Ambassadors connects our students with industry and professionals during their studies at CQCM.

 Peter won the Variety Heart Award for Best Performer for Chris in Miss Saigon.
 He has been nominated for seven Mo Awards and in 2009 he won the Glug Award for Services to Theatre.

-Peter has recently completed post production on the feature film FREEDOM starring Cuba Gooding Jr. and William Sadler which he produced and directed in USA. www.themoviefreedom.com.
-FREEDOM was realeased in Australia in August 2014.
+Peter has recently completed post-production on the feature film FREEDOM starring Cuba Gooding Jr. and William Sadler which he produced and directed in the USA.
+FREEDOM was released in Australia in August 2014.

 Peter Cousens is Adjunct Associate Professor in the School of Creative and Performing Arts at CQUniversity and Artistic Ambassador for the Theatre program.